 August is a HOT time of year to visit, but there are ways to avoid the heat and crowds you’ll find during the summer at Moab.

 If you enjoy outdoor activities and stunning landscapes, add Moab, Utah to your bucket list of places to visit!

 Use our Moab, Utah packing list to make sure you have the right clothing and gear for visiting in the summer (UV protection, hydration, salty snacks)!
 Grab your free printable packing checklist by clicking the image below!

 This site contains affiliate links which means WE may receive commissions for purchases made through these links.
 We only provide links to products we actually use and/or wholeheartedly recommend!
 As an Amazon Associate, we earn from qualifying purchases.
 Read the full Disclosure Policy.

 Take a visual tour through the Moab, Utah area to see the stunning landscapes you’ll see when you visit!

 August will be HOT, but you can still enjoy outdoor Moab adventures.
-There’s not much shade in the Moab area so you’ll want to do hiking and biking in the mornings when it’s cooler and the sun isn’t blazing.
+There’s not much shade in the Moab area so you’ll want to plan all your outdoor activities in the mornings when it’s cooler and the sun isn’t blazing.

 Moab in the summer is a busy time and it WILL be crowded.
 You’ll find higher prices for accommodations and long lines at the restaurants!
 The national parks, state parks, overlooks, hiking trails and points of interest will also be packed with people.